antonioChristofoletti/course-alura-docker/docker_swarm/myNotes.md

 ### What is It?

-Commands used to configure and manage a group of related containers.
+Tool used to configure and manage a group of related containers.
 Enabling managing many containers with simples commands.

 ## Docker Swarm